dgraph-io/dgraph/contrib/config/backups/s3/README.md

 #### Deploy Using Helmfile

-If you have [helmfile](https://github.com/roboll/helmfile#installation) and [helm-diff](https://github.com/databus23/helm-diff) installed, you can deploy a Dgraph cluster with the following:
+If you have [helmfile](https://github.com/roboll/helmfile#installation) and the [helm-diff](https://github.com/databus23/helm-diff) plugin installed, you can deploy a Dgraph cluster with the following:

 ```bash
 ## source script for envvar BACKUP_PATH